Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     az login
     ```

-    Then uses these commands to list, set and show your account info
+    Then use these commands to list, set and show your account info

     ```bash
     az account list